 TWO DEER COUNTY

-A hunter may kill no more than two deer in a two-deer county during the 2020-2021 season.
-A hunter may use up to two either-sex permits.
-Deer management permits are NOT valid.
+A hunter may harvest no more than two deer in a two-deer county during the 2022-23 season.
+A hunter may use two either-sex permits, two deer management permits, or one of each.

 THREE DEER COUNTY